-TVA River Management is responsible for providing power for more than nine million people in Alabama, Georgia, Kentucky, Mississippi, North Carolina, Tennessee, and Virginia, as well as the operation of the reservoir system to meet flood control and navigation needs.
+TVA River Management is responsible for the operation of the reservoir system to meet hydropower, flood control, water supply, recreation, and navigation needs.
 The TVA Dam Safety program mitigates risks related to extreme flooding, dam operations, and dam failures.

 Facing such a daunting list of crucial responsibilities, the TVA relies on collaboration with proven partners to ensure the safety of its constituents and the protection of energy and environmental resources.

 Pursuing Operating Policy and Operational Forecast System Enhancements

 The RTI Center for Water Resources (CWR), has been working with TVA since 2002.
 We have helped modernize the tools TVA uses for operational decision-making to improve the water services provided to the region.